Money Management Product Reviews

 Robinhood Crypto

-A few years ago Robinhood first introduced support for buying and selling major cryptocurrencies such as Bitcoin and Ethereum.
-Since then Robinhood has also added support for trading Litecoin, Bitcoin Cash, Bitcoin SV, Ethereum Classic, and Dogecoin.
-As someone who’s had a passing interest in crypto but not enough to dive in further, I was delighted to gain access to Robinhood Crypto soon after the beta began.
+A few years ago Robinhood first introduced support for buying and selling major cryptocurrencies, such as Bitcoin and Ethereum.
+Since then Robinhood has also added support for trading a long (and growing) list of coin.
+As someone who’s had a passing interest in crypto but not enough to dive in further, I was delighted to gain access to Robinhood Crypto soon after the beta began way back in the day.

-Although it sports some fun 80s Tron-esque backgrounds, Robinhood’s crypto trading platform is very similar to their stock trading platform.
+While it originally sported some fun 80s Tron-esque backgrounds, Robinhood’s crypto trading is now much more similar to its stock trading platform.
 Just like with stocks, you can either buy coins at market price or set limit orders (the same goes for selling).
 You can also monitor your position and see how much your crypto is currently worth.
-As of this writing, the $4 I bought in Bitcoin is now worth more than $22 thanks to recent record highs for the asset.
-Meanwhile I also had a limit order to buy $5 worth of Ethereum if the price fell to $400 or less at one time.
-That investment seemed to be a loser for a while but has similarly shot up in recent months, turning my Abraham Lincoln into an Andrew Jackson — or soon to be Harriet Tubman.

 Robinhood Options Trading